spaceapegames/terraform-provider-wavefront/README.md

 # Wavefront Terraform Provider

 A Terraform Provider to manage resources in Wavefront.
-Currently supports Alerts, the hope is to support Dashboards in the future.
+Currently supports Alerts, the hope is to support Dashboards and more in the future.

 ## Requirements

-Go
+* Go version 1.8 or higher
-Terraform 0.10.0 or higher (Custom providers were released at 0.10.0) govendor for dependency management
+* Terraform 0.10.0 or higher (Custom providers were released at 0.10.0)
+* dep for dependency management

 ## Known Issues

 There is an issue with the wavefront API when applying tagged alerts that it will cause a race condition.
 They are working on fixing this.

 To ensure that applies of more than one Alert are successful you can use  the `-parallelism` flag to prevent parallel resource creations